cvilas/guidance/people/maxims.md

 ## Flight Instructors (various)

-- On discipline, practise, and following standard procedures: "Make sure the daily judgement calls and decisions you make look reasonable when they appear in the accident investigation report".
+- On discipline, practise, and following standard procedures: "Make sure the judgement calls and decisions you make up in the air look reasonable if they were to appear in an accident investigation report".
 - On irreversible events: Once the engine has failed, the aircraft doesn't belong to you.
 It belongs to the insurance company.
 Forget saving the aircraft; save yourself and your passengers.

 ## On running my own business